Aktun Chen is a natural park and eco-tourism destination located in the Yucatán Peninsula of Mexico close to Akumal. The name "Aktun...

 The Mayan Riviera lends itself to family vacations.
 With a temperate climate year round, amazingly beautiful beaches, fun things to see and do around every palm tree, and a family-oriented culture, you will find plenty of activities to keep all ages busy and happy!

 SNORKELING The coast of the Yucatan peninsula runs parallel to the 2nd largest reef system in the world, so it is certainly worth the effort to go snorkeling!
 Just about any location along the coast will provide plenty of adventure, but Akumal Bay has resident turtles all year round and is a definite crowd-pleaser.
-Equipment is available for rent at the dive shops, as are guided tours in the water.
+Discover the mesmerizing beauty of the underwater world with a guided tour

 Yal-Ku Lagoon is a wonderful place for both adults and children.
 With no ocean waves and several easy entry stairways with railings that lead straight into the lagoon, even an inexperienced snorkeler or swimmer will be right at home.
 There is a great variety of gorgeous fish that are not intimidated by humans, but the water can become murky when the ocean water mixes with the fresh water of the lagoon.
 It is requested that visitors wear biodegradable sunscreen to protect the underwater wildlife, and it's a good idea to wear a t-shirt for sun protection as well.
 An enjoyable place to spend all or part of the day, Yal-Ku has beautiful grounds with great flora and fauna, garden sculptures, and places to sit and take in the beauty.